Siri is our Climate Ambassador!

 Sarah Rietvelt started a blog on environmental tips and tricks as her personal project.
 Her background is in Search Engine Optimization (optimization of the websites).
 She says:

-“I’ve always had an interest in environment, and thanks to this EVS I can learn what it is to work in an environmental organisation.
+“I’ve always had an interest in the environment, and thanks to this EVS I can learn what it is to work in an environmental organisation.
 I want to focus my personal project on the provision of small pieces of environmental advice to people, to better understand how the actions of individuals might positively impact on climate change.

 This blog aims to give advice to everyone.
 I’m not an environment professional, just a young woman who wants to share her findings with people in a nice way!“